Crypto Wallet Remittances to El Salvador in 2024 Are Up 2.54% Compared to 2023

 Crypto Wallet Remittances to El Salvador

-The figures from the Salvadoran Reserve Bank indicate that this year’s remittances via Crypto wallets have decreased by $2.09 million compared to what it received in the same months of 2023.
+The figures from the Salvadoran Reserve Bank indicate that this year’s Crypto remittances have increased by $1.94 million compared to what it received in the same months of 2023.

 Cryptocurrency Wallet Remittances to El Salvador